 Summer is coming to an end.
-The school year is starting again and pumpkin spice is beginning to sneak its way back into almost everything, so Fall must be around the corner.
-(Fall officially begins on September 22nd.)
+The school year is starting again and pumpkin spice is beginning to sneak its way back into almost everything, so Fall must be around the corner (Fall officially begins on September 23rd).
 This month, we can enjoy a prolonged summer at a few festivals and Labor Day celebrations.

-For 68 years, the Greenbelt Labor Day Festival, which was started in 1955 as a way of raising funds to build a Youth Center, has delighted adults and kids of all ages.
-This year, carnival games and rides are back!
-Attendees will also be able to enjoy the annual parade, a 15K and fun run, musical performances, and Bingo.
-Those with a competitive spirit can take part in a variety of competitions including corn hole, water races, sack races, egg toss, a children and teen pet show, pie eating contest, and much more.
+For 69 years, the Greenbelt Labor Day Festival has delighted adults and kids of all ages.
+Attendees will also be able to enjoy the annual parade, carnival games, craft fair, musical performances, and Bingo.
+Those with a competitive spirit can take part in a variety of competitions including corn hole, table tennis tournament, pie eating contest, and much more.
 Please check the website for an updated schedule and its Facebook page for the most up to date information.

 West Lawn of the U.S. Capitol

-The National Symphony Orchestra’s annual Labor Day Concert is returning to the West Lawn of the Capitol this year.
-The concert is free and no ticket is required.
+The National Symphony Orchestra’s annual Labor Day Concert will once again entertain folks on West Lawn of the Capitol.
+The concert is FREE and no ticket is required.
 Seating is first-come, first-served.

-The parade returns to Kensington’s annual Labor Day celebration this year!
-The parade will include loads of entertaining acts such as marching bands, floats, equestrian show groups and more.
+This annual Labor Day celebration includes a parade with loads of entertaining acts such as marching bands, floats, equestrian show groups and more.
 Visitors to the festival will enjoy the food and drink vendors and other family-friendly activities along Armory Avenue.
 The parade and festival will both kick off at 10am.
 Check out the festival website for more information.

 The Textile Museum